 Her beauty was too great for words to bear,

-Porcelain visage from shining clouds above,
+Porcelain countenance hued like clouds above,

-Arresting eyes of pure cerulean blue,
+Bright azure eyes of pure cerulean blue,

-From paradise, an angel’s billet-doux.
+By poet’s hand, an angel’s billet-doux.

 What prompted gods to give her robes divine